gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 First, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response.
 In particular:

-* If the CoAP-DTLS profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before starting the DTLS handshake.
+* If the CoAP-DTLS profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before starting the DTLS handshake and establishing a DTLS channel with the Group Manager.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-dtls-authorize}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.

-* If the OSCOAP profile of ACE is specified, the joining node and the Group Manager establish an OSCORE channel, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
+* If the OSCOAP profile of ACE is specified, the joining node and the Group Manager establish an OSCORE Security Context, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
 The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.

-* If the IPsec profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before performing the key management protocol indicated by the AS (e.g. IKEv2 {{RFC7296}}) to establish an IPsec Security Association pair and an IPsec channel.
+* If the IPsec profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before performing the key management protocol indicated by the AS (e.g. IKEv2 {{RFC7296}}) to establish an IPsec Security Association pair and an IPsec channel with the Group Manager.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish an IPsec Security Association pair and an IPsec channel, as described in Section 3.3.2 of {{I-D.aragon-ace-ipsec-profile}}.

-Once the secure channel with the Group Manager has been established, the joining node requests to join the OSCORE multicast groups of interest, by accessing the related join resources at the Group Manager.
+Once a secure communication channel with the Group Manager has been established, the joining node requests to join the OSCORE multicast groups of interest, by accessing the related join resources at the Group Manager.
 That is, the joining node performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 In particular, for each multicast group to join, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that multicast group.
 The request payload conveys the information specified in Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}, which includes the intended role(s) of the joining node in the multicast group, i.e. multicaster and/or (pure) listener.